Reading time: 9 min.

 About Prince Harry

-Smiling Prince Harry
+Prince Harry

 Henry Charles Albert David, commonly known as Prince Harry, Duke of Sussex, is the youngest son of King Charles III and Diana, Princess of Wales.
 Born in 1984, he graduated Eton College and pursued army officer training at the Royal Military Academy in Sandhurst.
 Harry served 10 years in the British Army before marrying American actress Meghan Markle and starting a family.

-In 2020, Prince Harry and his wife were at the centre of major controversy, as they announced their decision to step down from their role as senior members of the Royal Family and move to the U.S. Since then, they have started several businesses and are involved in a variety of charities and humanitarian activities.
+In 2020, Prince Harry and his wife were at the centre of major controversy, as they announced their decision to step down from their role as senior members of the Royal Family and move to the United States.
+Since then, they have started several businesses and are involved in a variety of charities and humanitarian activities.

 Did Prince Harry have a hair transplant?